 Release your creative energy with these art supplies!

 Getting There on the Singapore Island Cruise Ferry

 Getting to the linked islands is just a 30-minute ride from Marina South Pier which houses the Singapore Maritime Gallery and a 20-minute walk from St. John’s Island’s pier.
-Singapore Island Cruise is the only company that operates a daily ferry service between Marina South Pier, St. John’s Island and Kusu Island.
+Marina South Ferries and Singapore Island Cruise are two companies that operate a daily ferry service between Marina South Pier, St. John’s Island and Kusu Island.

 A two-way trip costs $18 for adults and $12 for children (aged one to 12).
 No booking is needed.
 You just need to look for the bright orange Singapore Island Cruise and Ferry Services counter at Marina South Pier and purchase your tickets on the spot.

 To us, the boat ride is an adventure in itself.
 Parents will appreciate the fact that the ferry is air-conditioned and children will have fun doing a ‘Titanic’ at the tip of the bow.
 “WooOowo” went the kids as the waves broke over the waters.
 We overheard one father on the boat explaining: “The top of the wave is called a crest, and the bottom a trough.
 And the waves are caused by that boat moving past us.”

 There is plenty to take in on the journey.
 The ferry took us past the ship-shaped Singapore Cruise Centre, the majestic skyline of Singapore, the container-laden Port at Tanjong Pagar and the yachts parked at Sentosa Cove.
 We reached St. John’s Island all too soon.